Configuration

 Meerkat DSA environment variables that represent boolean types will use

-to represent FALSE.
+1 to represent TRUE and 0 to represent FALSE.
 This is because digits

 are more locale-independent.
-Most cultures would recognize 1
+Most cultures would recognize 1 to mean

-to mean FALSE.
+TRUE and 0 to mean FALSE.
 In general, where boolean environment variables

-are used, anything other than 1
+are used, anything other than 1 simply gets interpreted as FALSE.

 Meerkat DSA environment variables that represent object identifiers only accept